9 Horrifying Facts From the Facebook Whistleblower's New Interview

 “Protecting our community is more important than maximizing our profits,” Lena Pietsch told Gizmodo via email Sunday night.
 “To say we turn a blind eye to feedback ignores these investments, including the 40,000 people working on safety and security at Facebook and our investment of $13 billion since 2016.”

-8) Haugen even has empathy of Zuck for some stupid reason
+8) Haugen even has empathy for Zuck for some stupid reason

 “I have a lot of empathy for Mark.
 And Mark has never set out to make a hateful platform.
-But he has allowed choices to be made where the side effects of those choices are that hateful, polarizing content gets more distribution and more reach,”
+But he has allowed choices to be made where the side effects of those choices are that hateful, polarizing content gets more distribution and more reach,” Haugen told 60 Minutes.

 But as Haugen herself said, it doesn’t really matter whether Zuckerberg set out to make a hateful platform.
 In reality, he set out to make a website for rating the hotness of women, but that’s really neither here nor there.
 What matters is how the platform is being used and abused today.